StoneStepsInc/fit/README.md

 ### Files Table

-The files table contains a record per scanned file and has following
+The files table contains a record per scanned file and has the following fields:
-fields:

   * `scan_id` `INTEGER NOT NULL`

-    Scan record identifier (`scan.rowid`).
+    Scan record identifier from `scan.rowid`.

   * `version` `INTEGER NOT NULL`